UK politicians warn sponsors over Bahrain Grand Prix

 John Yates, a former assistant commissioner of London's Metropolitan police, said there were certain to be protests in Bahrain over the weekend.

 "People say can we guarantee security.
 Of course we can't guarantee security.
-I'd be a fool to sit here and say that," he told the Guardian newspaper.
+I'd be a fool to sit here and say that," he told Britain's Guardian newspaper.

 (Reporting by Keith Weir; Editing by Peter Graff)